Mike and Diane Wilson -

 Golden Ears Bridge,Vancouver

-This was followed in September/October by three amazing weeks' holiday in America: Las Vegas, Laughlin, Phoenix.
+The previous year we spent September/October having three amazing weeks' holiday in America: Las Vegas, Laughlin and Phoenix.
 We visited Tombstone, Mexico (for a couple of hours), the Barringer Crater, the Grand Canyon and museums in the area.

 My lovely wife Diane (she's nowhere near my age!) and I live in Bridlington, in East Yorkshire, England.
 We've been married since 3rd June 2000.